we-mi/psChocoUpdateNotify/README.md

 The protocol handlers are called when you click on `Update` or `GUI` in the notification toast.
 You can even call these handlers from within the Windows `Run`-Dialogue with `psChocoUpdateNotifyUpdate:` or `psChocoUpdateNotifyGUI:`

-If you move the project folder to any other location, you need to delete or manually change these protocol handlers (#1) in the registry.
+If you move the project folder to any other location, you need to delete or manually change these protocol handlers (See [this](https://github.com/we-mi/psChocoUpdateNotify/issues/1) issue) in the registry.
 They will get recreated on the next start.

 The paths are: